ehneilsen/rtn-012/index.rst

 #.
 The Rubin Observatory scheduler requires an estimate of the foreground sky brightness over the visible sky at each time for which it schedules exposures.

    * The limiting magnitude (which depends on sky brightness) is one of the "features" the feature-based scheduler uses to order candidate exposures.
    * When Poisson noise from the sky background is the dominant source of noise, the error in limiting magnitude due to an error in sky brightness (in magnitudes/asec^2) is half the error in sky brightness.
-For example, an uncertainty of 0.2 magnitudes in sky brightness corresponds to an uncertainty of 0.1 magnitudes is limiting magnitude.
+For example, an uncertainty of 0.2 magnitudes in sky brightness corresponds to an uncertainty of 0.1 magnitudes in limiting magnitude.

 #.
 The current version of the scheduler uses a look-up table of sky values.